iamdevmarcos/MacOS/README.md

 > a clone of the macOS interface, made with **ReactJS**.

 this open source project was made for studies, and aims to replicate the macOS interface. <br />
-Be sure to send your feedback.
+Be sure to send your feedback...

 ## Technology stack